jeffrey9911/StudyXR/README.md

 ## Features

-- **Easy Study Management**: Create and implement studies with approved methodologies and any type of stimuli
+- **Easy Study Management**: Create and implement studies with approved methodologies and any type of stimuli.
+Managed by StudyManager in Inspector.
-- **Intuitive Interface**: Simplified UI with minimal learning curve for researchers and participants
+- **Intuitive Interface**: Simplified UI with minimal learning curve for researchers and participants.
-- **Versatile Data Collection**: Seamless integration with various data collection platforms
+- **Versatile Data Collection**: Seamless integration with various data collection platforms.
+Survey displayed by just pasting the link to StudyManager.
-- **Cross-Platform XR Deployment**: Easy deployment across VR, AR, and MR platforms with minimal reconfiguration
+- **Cross-Platform XR Deployment**: Easy deployment across VR, AR, and MR platforms with minimal reconfiguration.
-- **MR System Support**: Passthrough capability reduces cybersickness and increases user comfort
+- **MR System Support**: Passthrough capabilities.
-- **Real-time Lighting**: Generate realistic illumination and dynamic shadows in mixed reality
+- **Real-time Lighting**: Generate realistic illumination and dynamic shadows in mixed reality.
+Lighting is managed in configuration panel.
+(Press & Hold: Left & Right Stick for 3 seconds) Researchers are free to add multiple lighting sources and modify various lighting configurations to achieve good alignment.
+- **Session Record & Replay**: Records the whole study session with customizable recording rates and objects.
+Generates organized csv files for replay and further data analysis.
+Session Player replays the saved recording by one click.
-- **Streamlined Configuration**: Concise configuration panel integrated into Unity's inspector
+- **Streamlined Configuration**: Concise configuration panel integrated into Unity's inspector.

 ## Technical Highlights